-To help address this need, the City of Salisbury focused its housing activities in four designated revitalization neighborhoods where the majority of homes are rental property.
-These neighborhoods have been plagued by persistent problems that can be associated with unsafe, substandard housing, including long-term vacancy of homes and abandoned homes, vagrancy, crime, drug activity, and overgrown weeds and other nuisances.
+To help address this need, the City of Salisbury focused its housing activities in four selected neighborhoods where the majority of homes are rental property.
+These neighborhoods have been plagued by persistent problems that can be associated with unsafe, substandard housing, including frequent vacancy of homes and abandoned homes, vagrancy, crime, drug activity, and overgrown weeds and other nuisances.